-- system-info This handler will be called when RAUC starts up, right after loading the system configuration file.
-It is used for obtaining further information about the individual system RAUC runs on.
-The handler script must print the information to standard output in form of key value pairs KEY=value.
-The following variables are supported: - RAUC\SYSTEM\SERIAL Serial number of the individual board - pre-install This handler will be called right before RAUC starts with the installation.
+- pre-install This handler will be called right before RAUC starts with the installation.
 This is after RAUC has verified and mounted the bundle, thus you can access bundle content. - post-install This handler will be called after a successful installation.
-The bundle is still mounted at this moment, thus you could access data in it if required. - bootloader-custom-backend This handler will be called to trigger the following actions: - get the primary slot if a custom bootloader backend is used.
-See Custom for more details.
+The bundle is still mounted at this moment, thus you could access data in it if required.

+bootloader-custom-backend This handler will be called to trigger the following actions:

+- get the primary slot

 - set the primary slot

 - get the boot state

-- · set the boot state
+- set the boot state

+- if a custom bootloader backend is used.
+See Custom for more details.